 But who's saying?

-Uh so that's part of what's happening here.
+So that's part of what's happening here.

 But the president saying this has got the media all wigged out, freaked out, losing their mind.

-This questions about how well it works, whether it works, why it works on some people, not others.
+There's questions about how well it works, whether it works, why it works on some people, not others.

-And uh but, you know, now we have this chance for a new treatment.
+But, you know, now we have this chance for a new treatment.

-Uh but the bottom line is the country wants to open up.
+But the bottom line is the country wants to open up.

 The country is screaming to open up.

-The country is you know, they have made up their minds after they've watched everything that has happened.
+The country is, you know, they have made up their minds after they've watched everything that has happened.

-Uh the Dallas salon owner who was jailed over coronavirus, she's traveling to Michigan to support the defiant barber.
+The Dallas salon owner who was jailed over coronavirus, she's traveling to Michigan to support the defiant barber.

-They took away this poor guy's license uh yesterday at a New Jersey gym that was owned and operated.
+They took away this poor guy's license yesterday at a New Jersey gym that was owned and operated.

 He has a brand new book out today.

-Uh, how are you, sir?
+How are you, sir?

 Doing well, Sean.